Gnorrke/Ballerburg/README.md

 Ballerburg
 ==========

-This is our repository for out project "Ballerburg".
+This is our repository for our project "Ballerburg".
 It's written in C++ with SDL 1.2.